 We are currently working on the issue of finding alternatives to the pesticides used along roadsides in both Jackson and Josephine County!

-Please contact your County Commissioners in Jackson and Josephine County and request that they transition to a non-toxic vegetation management plan for roadsides.
+Or, contact your County Commissioners directly via email and request that they transition to a non-toxic vegetation management plan for roadsides.

 Names and email addresses: